nd-tung/chuyen2nguoi/README.md

 ## 🎮 Game Overview

 **Two Truths and a Lie** is a classic party game adapted for online play.
 Two players join a room and take turns creating three statements about themselves - two are lies and one is the truth.
 The opposing player must guess which statement is true to score points.
-Topics are graded by sensitivity from 🟢 easy (1 point) up to 🔞 18+ (5 points).
+Topics are graded by sensitivity from 🟢 easy (1 point) up to 🔞 18+ (8 points for the special "18+" topic).

 ### Game Features